LucasEmcken/DLGaitAssessment/README.md

 ## Get started

-To get started, make sure you have a pkl file of the video you want to assess gait.
+To get started, ensure you have a pkl file of the video you want to assess gait.
 You can do that by running the script found in https://colab.research.google.com/drive/1nmbWslWQdANCqDGTZnwjDNkZogfzkEDw on your video or by following the instructions on 4D humans, found here: https://shubham-goel.github.io/4dhumans/.

 To get the best result, make you can: